nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Commands to Manage Members

-Summary of commands can be found [here](#summary-of-member-commands)
+Summary of the commands to manage members can be found [here](#summary-of-member-commands)

 #### Adding a new member to the team: `add member`

 Adds a new team member to the user’s currently selected team.
-Will throw an error if the member already exists in the team.
+If the member already exists in the team, an error message will be displayed.

 **Format:** `add member [-h] <PERSON_INDEX>`